AaronMelotti/AaronMelotti/README.md

 I'm passionate about learning how technology works, troubleshooting problems, and developing practical security skills through hands-on labs and personal projects.

+I'm a strong believer in learning by doing.
+This GitHub serves as a portfolio of my labs, projects, notes, and experiments as I continue developing my skills in IT and cybersecurity.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->